Chapter 9 Bridges to GIS software

 execGRASS("g.manual", entry = "v.net.salesman").

-- Please note that we have used GRASS’s geodatabase (based on SQLite) which allows faster processing.
+- We could have used GRASS’s spatial database (based on SQLite) which allows faster processing.

-That means we have only exported spatial data in the beginning.
+That means we have only exported geographic data at the beginning.

 Then we created new objects but only imported the final result back into R.